nickpending/nickpending.github.io/_posts/2024-11-26-sayable-because-ai-text-should-sound-good-too.md

 While building my own JARVIS-like assistant (yes, another one of those), I noticed something: AI output is perfectly readable as text, but throw it at a text-to-speech system and... well, let's just say it's not winning any audiobook awards.

 Here's what I mean.
-Take this perfectly clear security scan output from Claude:
+Take this perfectly clear output from Claude:

 ```
-Based on the Censys data, the IP 130.35.229.127 is running both HTTP (port 80) and HTTPS (port 443) services.
-The server is returning 404 responses on both ports, with standard security headers like Cache-Control and X-Content-Type-Options.
+The server at IP 130.35.229.127 is running HTTP/443
 ```

 Read that with your eyes?
 No problem!
 Crystal clear.
 But have your TTS system read it out loud and suddenly your technical briefing sounds like a robot having a stroke.